-- Support of the right of the people to join together in class actions and condemn the recent U.S. Supreme Court ruling in AT&T Mobility v.
-Concepcion and American Express Co. v.
-Italian Colors Restaurant that gave corporations the right to prohibit class actions against them by consumers and employees and force such individuals to arbitrate all claims;
+- Support of the right of the people to join together in class actions and condemn the U.S. Supreme Court rulings in AT&T Mobility v.
+Concepcion (2011) and American Express Co. v.
+Italian Colors Restaurant (2013) that gave corporations the right to prohibit class actions against them by consumers and employees and force such individuals to arbitrate all claims;

 - Trust juries to determine the appropriate level of compensation for a prevailing plaintiff in a lawsuit, oppose any arbitrary limits on damages that a jury may award, and support review of the impact on raising current limits on pain and suffering damages on victims and providers in medical malpractice; and,